GuineaBot3Labs/.github/profile/README.md

 For joining, use this [issue link][issue-link].
 Remember, use the labels for the corresponding teams you want to join.

 Join us at GuineaBot3Labs, where your ideas, skills, and passion can help shape the future of technology.
+Please note nothing in here is paid, and mostly for development purely.

 [issue-link]: https://github.com/GuineaBot3Labs/join/issues/new
 [discord-link]: https://discord.gg/z5raVHz35N